-Wells students live in eight residence halls or “houses” and one off-campus apartment complex, in a variety of architectural styles and room types--from the newly refurbished Weld House to the 19th century Glen Park Mansion, the former home of college founder Henry Wells.
+Wells students live in five residence halls or “houses” and one off-campus apartment complex, in a variety of architectural styles and room types–from the comfortable cottage feel of Weld House to the 19th century Glen Park Mansion, the former home of Wells’ founder Henry Wells.

 Each residence hall has a laundry room, community lounges, full kitchen, and wireless internet.
 Our off-campus apartments have 3 4-person apartments with shared laundry space and wireless internet.
 Because this is their home, students participate in the character and development of their living spaces.
 This includes developing community standards to ensure that all students live together in positive environments that promote personal growth and social harmony.

 A Place for Intellectual, Personal, Social and Emotional Growth

 The connection between social and academic development is paramount in educating the whole student—as a scholar and as a member of society.
-Your residence life team will get you involved in a variety of activities around key educational goals:
+Learning opportunities in the residence halls work to achieve the following goals:

-Personal Development—the examination and clarification of one’s own beliefs, values and identities while learning life skills applicable to Wells College and beyond.
+- Personal Development—the examination and clarification of one’s own beliefs, values and identities while learning life skills applicable to Wells College and beyond.